 Additional Reading about the History of the Internet Protocols and the World Wide Web Information system:

-What actually is the internet and web?
+What actually is the internet and the web?

-Who actually made the internet and web?
+Who actually made the internet and the web?

-- Hyper Text Transfer Protocol (HTTP): Request webpage contents from IP addresses (created by Tim Berners-Lee in 1989)
+- Hyper Text Transfer Protocol (HTTP): Request webpage contents from IP addresses.
+Created by Tim Berners-Lee in 1989.

-- HTML (Hyper Text Markup Language): Represents hypertext documents (created by Tim Berners-Lee in 1989)
+- HTML (Hyper Text Markup Language): Represents hypertext documents.
+Created by Tim Berners-Lee in 1989.

-- HTTP (Hyper Text Transport Protocol): Facilitates communication between browsers and servers (created by Tim Berners-Lee in 1989)
+- HTTP (Hyper Text Transport Protocol): Facilitates communication between browsers and servers.
+Created by Tim Berners-Lee in 1989.

 TCP/IP Code sample